Does your vitamin D level play a role in your COVID-19 risk?

 There’s no denying that vitamin D plays an important role in your immune system.

 Vitamin D helps regulate your immune response.
-More specifically, it helps your body determine when it needs to send out its immune defenders… and how much of these defenders it needs to send out.
-It’s also known to make immune cells, like T-cells and macrophages, more effective.
+More specifically, it helps your body determine when to send out its immune defenders… and how many to send.
+It’s also known to make immune cells, such as T cells and macrophages, more effective.

 Now, during a serious pandemic like we’re facing, we all want our immune systems to be as strong as possible.
 And it sounds like vitamin D could potentially help.
 But is there any evidence that vitamin D can reduce the risk and/or severity of COVID-19 specifically?